yetzehev/Ongoing_Evol_Landraces/SNP_Calling/meta/SNP_Calling.md

 ACACTCTTTCCCTACACGACGCTCTTCCGATCTGATT
 ```

-I used the next command line to insert the header for each sequence:
+Command line to insert the header for each sequence:
 ```awk '{print ">seq" NR} 1' file```

 The next script was used to align the demultiplexed fastq files sequenced in the lane C872HANXX_7, look for this file  in the directory SNP_Calling_v4/bin